Chart Color Schemes

 Collingwood Park - Redbank has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 57 projects that may impact the area.
-Notable ones include Woodlinks Village, Six Mile Creek Estate - Stage 5 & 6, ForestBrook, and Ipswich Bus Service Improvements - Growth Areas.
-The following list details those most relevant.
+The performance of an area can significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 57 projects that are expected to impact the area.
+Notable projects include Woodlinks Village, Six Mile Creek Estate - Stage 5 & 6, ForestBrook, and Ipswich Bus Service Improvements - Growth Areas.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.